NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 admin@ncs# vpn l3vpn * re-deploy
 ```

-The NSO service instances are now in sync with the configuration on the Junos device using the `juniper-junos_nc-gen` NED.
+The NSO service instances are now in sync with the configuration on the Junos device using the `juniper-junos_nc` NED.